AlecAivazis/graphql-over-kafka/docs/source/intro/first_service.rst

             cd nautilus_playground && \
             touch server.py

 Now that we have a file, let's make our first service.
+Keep in mind, that this section is meant to illustrate the various parts of a service, as you will see in the next section, the service we are about to construct can be much more succintly created using one of nautilus's pre-packaged services.
 Open server.py in your favorite text editor and copy and paste the following:

 .. code-block:: python